carloscdias/nndraw/README.md

-# NN Draw
+# nndraw

-NN Draw is a LaTeX package which provides utilities to draw neural networks.
+nndraw is a LaTeX package which provides utilities to draw neural networks.

 Currently it contains the `fullyconnectednn` environment and the `nnlayer` command.